operator-playground-io/kong-operator-tile/tutorials/create_instance_of_Kong_Operator.md

 ---
-title: Jaeger Operator Tutorial to create an instance of Kong Operator
+title: Kong Operator Tutorial to create an instance of Kong Operator
 description: This tutorial explains how to create an instance of Kong Operator
 ---